Flexible Spending Accounts

 Then, when you use your account for eligible expenses, you do not pay federal, social security or state (if eligible) taxes on your contributions.

-SCL Health offers two FSA choices.
-Associates may choose one or both plans to participate in.
+Intermountain Health Peaks region offers two FSA choices.
+Caregivers may participate in one or both FSA options.

 Health Care FSA: